desctable/desctable/README.md

 </tbody>
 </table>

-<br> You need to load these two packages first (and prior to *desctable* for *DT*)if you want to use them.
+<br> You need to load these two packages first (and prior to **desctable** for **DT**) if you want to use them.
 Calls to `pander` and `datatable` with "regular" dataframes will not be affected by the defaults used in the package.

-Subsequent outputs in this vignette section will use pander.
-The `datatable` wrapper function for *desctable* objects comes with some default options and formatting such as freezing the row names and table header, export buttons, and rounding of values.
-Both `pander` and `datatable` wrapper take a **digits** argument to set the number of decimals to show.
+Subsequent outputs in this vignette section will use **DT**.
+The `datatable` wrapper function for desctable objects comes with some default options and formatting such as freezing the row names and table header, export buttons, and rounding of values.
+Both `pander` and `datatable` wrapper take a *round* argument to set the number of decimals to show.

 Advanced usage
 --------------